xtian/wtfismygearscore.com/README.md

 ## Setup

-First, make sure you have Postgres version 9.5 and Ruby version 2.3.0 installed.
+First, make sure you have Redis, Postgres version 9.5, and Ruby version 2.3.0 installed.

 Then: